 Why Full-Spectrum vs. Standardized?
 All traditional evidence-based medicine systems are based on whole herbs.
 Full-spectrum extracts contain the same balance of chemical constituents and the same complex interactions between chemical constituents as whole herbs.
 However, full-spectrum herbs may suffer from inconsistent potency from batch-to-batch.

 Standardized extracts are particularly prevalent in the West, where medical research is often focused on the effects of an isolated chemical.
 The benefit of standardization is that batch-to-batch concentrations are consistent; however, many other important chemicals may be lost or diluted in the process.
-As a result, no matter the concentration of the specified chemical, the medicinal value of standardized extracts cannot be not considered comparable to that of whole herbs or of full-spectrum extracts.
+As a result, no matter the concentration of the specified chemical, the medicinal value of standardized extracts cannot be considered comparable to that of whole herbs or of full-spectrum extracts.

 TLC chemical signatures for Bu Gu Zhi full-spectrum extracts from Tianjiang (1-8), Bu Gu Zhi raw herb samples (9-10), isolated Psoralen (11), and isolated Isopsoralen (12).